CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 ...Prepare the baking pan:

 .
-Butter the spring form pan and line the bottom part with a cut-out circle from parchment paper.
+Lightly grease the spring form pan and line the bottom part with a cut-out circle from parchment paper.
 Set aside onto a (non-insulated) baking cookie sheet.

 ...Wet ingredient mixture:

-.
-In the same blender or food processor, place the clementines and its peel (making sure any seeds are extracted) along with the egg yolks and the vanilla extract.
+3. In a blender or food processor, place the cooked clementines (making sure any seeds are extracted) along with the egg yolks and the vanilla extract.
 Process until smooth.
+Set aside.

 ...
 Baking:

 .
-For about 55 minutes if baking in a dark pan or 60 min. in a lighter pan.
-Note: At first, cracks may appear on the surface which will eventually sink back down without initial cracks.
+For about 50 minutes if baking in a dark pan or 45 min. in a lighter pan.
+Close the oven heat and leave cake for another 10 minutes undisturbed.
 Remove the cake pan from the oven.
-Place on wire rack to completely cool (at least 3 hours).
+Place it on wire rack to completely cool (at least 3 hours).
 Before unclasping the cake pan, run a knife around the perimeter.
 Place a plate on the surface and flip it over.
 Now, unclasp the cake pan.
 Remove the bottom part with its paper liner.
 Place your chosen serving dish and flip it over once more to reveal the final result.

 ...
 Decoration (optional):

 .
-Sift and spread the confectionary (icing) sugar over the cake placed trellis or any other decorative stencil.
-If your wondering where I got this 'trellis' template...it came from no other than a case of clementines I had purchased over the holidays.
-Somehow, I had found it interesting...and the irony of it all...it found itself on its own Clementine cake!
+Sift and spread some icing sugar over the trellis stencil or any other decorative stencil.
+If you're wondering where I got this 'trellis' template...it came from no other than a case of clementines I had purchased over the holidays.
+Somehow, I had found it interesting...and the irony of it all...it found itself on its own Clementine cake.

 ...
 Storing: